emilianosalatino/autosendwhats/README.md

 # Auto Send for WP.
 A simple Python Script to send texts via WhatsApp automatically.

+I made it because everything else is too complex, or dependency heavy...
+I just needed to send texts.
+Also, this doesn't mess with opening and closing browser tabs as WP Web is suuuper slow when loading in new tabs or windows.

-It is SLOW... first of all... like 5 messages a minute.
+It is **SLOW**... first of all... like 5 messages a minute.
+The sleep times are there for whatsapp web to load data.

 Basically it emulates keyboard shortcuts.